 Don’t worry; they just have cameras and optional claw arms.
 For now.

 The SpotMinis, which stand nearly three feet tall and weigh about 55 pounds, will be battery-powered, running for 90 minutes before needing charged again.
-They’re even testing functionality that could allow the robots to recharge themselves, or even use other robots for assistance, according to ABC News.
+They’re even testing functionality that could allow the robots to recharge themselves, or even use other robots for assistance.

 As for buying a SpotMini, you won’t actually be able to just walk into a store and buy one off the shelf.
 They’re made to order, and the price is not yet available.
 I don’t imagine they’ll be cheap.